Caregiver (film): Plot summary

-Despite the difficulty of adjusting to London life, however, Sarah faithfully stands by her Teddy.
-She tries to make the most of the situation by doing her best at work and earns the respect of Mr. Morgan, a wealthy old man.
-Teddy is oblivious to her success, however, as he is absorbed in his own problems with work.
+Despite the difficulty of adjusting to living in London, Sarah faithfully stands by her Teddy.
+She tries to make the most of the situation by doing her best at work and earning the respect of Mr. Morgan, a wealthy old man.
+However, Teddy is oblivious to her success as he is absorbed in his own problems with work.
 Sarah finds solace in her friendship with Mr. Morgan and his son David, who seems to appreciate her more than Teddy does, and with Sean, who eases her longing for her own son.

 Tension rises between Sarah and Teddy as the stress of London life takes its toll on their marriage.
 Because of mounting conflict both at work and home, Teddy decides to give up.
 He tells Sarah that they are going back to the Philippines.

 Sarah finds it very hard to accept Teddy's decision.
-She knows that staying in London is the best thing for their family, because returning to the Philippines would only mean going back to the same problems they had before.
+She knows that staying in London is the best thing for their family because returning to the Philippines would only mean going back to the same problems they had before.

 When Mr. Morgan dies, Sarah decides to go back to the Philippines with Teddy.
-While packing her bags, she notices the book Mr. Morgan gave her, and reads his letter describing how lucky her husband and son are to have her and to remind her that she is a person who should do things that make her feel alive.
+While packing her bags, she notices the book Mr. Morgan gave her and reads his letter describing how lucky her husband and son are to have her and reminding her that she is a person who should do things that make her feel alive.
 And he wishes her to be happy and without regret.

-On the way to the airport, Teddy shows his nasty attitude again and makes Sarah realize that she can leave him and is her own person.
+On the way to the airport, Teddy shows his nasty attitude again and makes Sarah realize that she can leave him and that she is her own person.
 She walks out on him and rides a taxi back to London.
 The story ends with Sarah reunited with her son Paulo and Sean enjoying London's Buckingham Palace.